appcelerator-archive/appc.soap/README.md

 ## Unwrapping or Parsing Payloads

-The built in parsing won't fit every scenario.
-If it isn't properly parsing your endpoint, or you want to further unwrap the response, you can add your own "handleResponse" method to the config, as follows.
+The built in parsing will work for most scenarios.
+But, if it isn't properly parsing your endpoint, or you want to further unwrap the response, you can add your own "handleResponse" method to the config, as follows.
 This special method handles SOAP responses, turning them in to JavaScript objects or arrays for setting up the models or collections.

 For example, a certain SOAP service for fetching current Stock prices...